jlento/atm-doc/EC-Earth3/README.md

 Check first the subdirectory with the latest tag number, for example [3.3.0].
 The script `build.sh` should build the tagged version without modifications.
-Read firts the "usage" from the start of the script.
+Read first the "usage" from the start of the script.

 [3.3.0]: (3.3.0)